ropensci/rdataretriever/README.md

 R interface to the [Data Retriever](https://retriever.readthedocs.io/en/latest/).

-The `rdataretriever` gives you access to cleaned versions of commonly used datasets with over 200 default public data sets.
+The `rdataretriever` provides access to cleaned versions of hundreds of commonly used public datasets with a single line of code.

-Every dataset lives in different locations on the web and each dataset has specific sets of cleaning rules that you have to execute in a specific order.
-These datasets are really hard to clean without domain knowledge.
-The `rdataretriever` package has all this functionality build in.
-All datasets are precisely described in an international standard and the data preparation logic handled using Python.
+These datasets come from many different sources and most of them require some cleaning and restructuring prior to analysis.
+The `rdataretriever` uses a set of actively maintained recipes for downloading, cleaning, and restructing these datasets using a combination of the [Frictionless Data Specification](https://specs.frictionlessdata.io/) and custom data cleaning scripts.

+The `rdataretriever` also facilitates the automatic storage of these datasets in a choice of database management systems (PostgreSQL, SQLite, MySQL, MariaDB) or flat file formats (CSV, XML, JSON) for later use and integration with large data analysis pipelines.

+The `rdatretriever` also facilitates reproducibile science by providing tools to archive and rerun the precise version of a dataset and associated cleaning steps that was used for a specific analysis.

-The `rdataretriever` provides same functionality in R providing users with clean data that is then automatically stored in a data storage of choice i.e. a flat file like CSV or database.
-The `rdataretriever` package allows you to focus on analysis, inference and visualization.
+The `rdataretriever` handles the work of cleaning, storing, and archiving data so that you can focus on analysis, inference and visualization.

 ## Table of Contents